agrisom/vue-components-ui/README.md

 # Welcome to Vue Components UI

 This is a Vue component library that will contain all components you need to start a new Vue project.
-Components are written with Vue 3, TS, HTML, SCSS and fully configurable using props, slots, and css variables.
+Components are written with Vue 3, TS, Pug, SCSS and fully configurable using props, slots, and css variables.

 > This library is currently under construction.
 I'll be publishing new components as son as they are ready for use